ShuangyangWu1/Used_Car_Price_Prediction/README.md

 # Used_Car_Price_Prediction
+This project is one of course final project
 Predict the price of used car based on Linear regression, Random Forest, XGBoost and explains variables using SHAP

 # Purpose & Application